SAP-samples/kyma-runtime-extension-samples/from-zero-to-cap-on-kyma/README.md

 Let's take a minute to inspect our cap application.
 It is a simple Bookshop sample where you can access Book entries via API calls.

-- Data model defined in [./bookshop/db/data-model.cds](./bookshop/db/data-model.cds)
+- Data model defined in [./bookshop/db/data-model.cds](./bookshop/db/data-model.cds) <!-- markdown-link-check-disable-line -->
-- Core Data Service defined in [./bookshop/srv/cat-service.cds](./bookshop/srv/cat-service.cds)
+- Core Data Service defined in [./bookshop/srv/cat-service.cds](./bookshop/srv/cat-service.cds) <!-- markdown-link-check-disable-line -->

 Directly from CAP website, *CAP promotes getting started with minimal upfront setup, based on convention over configuration, and a grow-as-you-go approach, adding settings and tools later on, only when you need them.*